medialab/twitwi/README.md

 Will convert list elements of the normalized data into a string with all elements separated by the `|` character, which can be changed using an optional `plural_separator` argument.

+### transform_partial_profile_into_csv_dict

+Function transforming (i.e. mutating, so beware) a given normalized Bluesky partial profile into a suitable dict able to be written by a `csv.DictWriter` as a row.

+Will convert list elements of the normalized data into a string with all elements separated by the `|` character, which can be changed using an optional `plural_separator` argument.

 ### transform_post_into_csv_dict

 Function transforming (i.e. mutating, so beware) a given normalized Bluesky post into a suitable dict able to be written by a `csv.DictWriter` as a row.